 This credit-bearing course will introduce participants to different architecture and building types that have emerged from the current state of rapid urbanization in Hong Kong, Shanghai and Singapore.
 These urban building types are unique in the way they resist and subvert, or become mutated or subsumed by the prevailing socio-political and economic conditions of the three cities.
 Participants will learn about new architectural and urban theories and analytical methods that will broaden their knowledge of architecture and the city.
 The course will expose students to the inter-disciplinary nature of the subject, promoting more diverse attitudes towards difference and change, and encouraging greater confidence in applying the use of such knowledge to design and the broader society.

-Registration deadline is March 31.
+Registration deadline is April 16.
 To register, please go to the event’s official website.